tamiragun/Portfolio-CV/README.md

 # Tamira's CV

 This was an assignment for the React portion of my coding bootcamp.
 It is a virtual version of my CV.
 It's entirely possible that it is what brought you to my Github profile!
+If not, check it out here: https://tamira-portfolio-cv.netlify.app/

 **Stack used**: JavaScript - React - CSS